 The Office of Financial Aid reserves the right to request documentation to verify any information used to determine eligibility for financial assistance.
-Changes required as a result of the verification process may require an adjustment in the total expected family contribution and the student's financial need.
+Changes required as a result of the verification process may require an adjustment in the Student Aid Index (SAI) and the student's financial need.